 The data can be found in your my.clearhaus.
 You find it by going to “settlements” and selecting the time period that you are interested in.
 You can then export the data from the settlement overview.
 This should be what your accountant is asking for.

-Tip: In general, we advice you to invte your accountant to your Clearhaus dashboard, so they can extract the data they need themselves.
+Tip: In general, we advice you to invte your accountant to my.clearhaus, so they can extract the data they need themselves.
 Here’s a guide on how to invite someone to your my.clearhaus platform.

 At Clearhaus, you will not receive invoices.
 We don’t send statements to you, but you can find a complete overview of your fees, transactions, and costs on your my.clearhaus platform.
 To find this, you need to: